alexlitinsky/Image-Processing/README.md

 - To the right side of the GUI, a histogram will be projected, where you can see the overall pixel densities of that image
 - With your accompanied transformation, you can save the new image you created!

+# How to run externally
+- Clone git repository
+- Open jar file

+# How to run on the terminal
+- CLone git repository
+- cd into the project file
+- Run the command "java -jar file.jar"